Sumilokhande1502/my-portfolio/replit.md

-# Portfolio Application
+# Portfolio Application - Sumit S. Lokhande

 ## Overview

 This is a modern portfolio web application built with a full-stack architecture featuring a React/TypeScript frontend and Express backend.
-The application showcases a developer's work, skills, and experience with a clean, responsive design and contact functionality.
+The application showcases Sumit S. Lokhande's frontend engineering work, skills, and experience with a clean, responsive design and contact functionality.
+The portfolio highlights 5+ years of experience with React, Redux Toolkit, Angular, and modern web technologies.

 ## User Preferences